mukaiizawa/Paren/man/man3/sp-let.md

         EXPR ...)

 # DESCRIPTION
-The `let` create new variable bindings and execute a series of `EXPRs` that use these bindings.
+The special operator `let` create new variable bindings and execute a series of `EXPRs` that use these bindings.

 From left to right, bind the evaluation result of `BINDING-EXPR` to `BOUND-EXPR`.